github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-pypi.md

 To use OIDC with PyPI, you will need to add a trust configuration that links each project on PyPI to each repository and workflow combination that's allowed to publish for it.

-To configure a PyPI project to allow OIDC publishing:
+To configure a PyPI project to allow trusted publishing:

-1. Log into PyPI, and navigate to the OIDC publishing settings for the project you'd like to configure.
+1. Log into PyPI, and navigate to the trusted publishing settings for the project you'd like to configure.
 For a project named `myproject`, this will be at `https://pypi.org/manage/project/myproject/settings/publishing/`.

 2. Configure a trust relationship between the PyPI project and a GitHub repository (and workflow within the repository).
-For example, if your GitHub repository is at `myorg/myproject` and your release workflow is defined in `release.yml`, then you should use the following settings for your GitHub OIDC publisher on PyPI:
+For example, if your GitHub repository is at `myorg/myproject` and your release workflow is defined in `release.yml`, then you should use the following settings for your trusted publisher on PyPI:

     * Owner: `myorg`
     * Repository name: `myproject`